topmonks/chat-youtrack/README.md

-slack-youtrack
+chat-youtrack
 ==============

-Integration of slack and you track.
+Integration of slack and you track, and hipchat :)

 Main functionality here is change management: